The Great Game 🎲 Kollarum

 “Yes,” Farenn answered slowly.

-“I’ve visited him and met with his friends.
+“I’ve visited Rablanar and met with his friends.
 They meet in a bar in Queen’s, in New York City.
 Why do you think he’s moved to Upper State New York?”
 In an attempt to lighten the conversation somewhat, Tarnar added, “Not for the fishing, that’s for sure.”

 🎲